ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Client-RS Communication # {#c-rs-comm}

-This section describes the exchange between C and RS, including the token uploading to RS, and the execution of the EDHOC protocol.
-The alternative workflow where AS uploads the access token directly to RS is described in {{I-D.ietf-ace-workflow-and-params}}.
+This section describes the exchange between C and RS, including the execution of the EDHOC protocol, and the uploading of the access token from C to RS.
+The alternative workflow, where AS uploads the access token directly to RS, is described in {{I-D.ietf-ace-workflow-and-params}}.

-The case where C sends a POST request to the /authz-info endpoint at RS is detailed in {{c-rs}} and {{rs-c}}, and shown by the example in {{example-without-optimization}}.

-The case where C uploads the access token in an EAD field of an EDHOC message while executing the EDHOC protocol with RS is discussed in {{AT-in-EAD}} and {{edhoc-exec}}, and shown by the example in {{example-with-optimization}}.

-In either case, C and RS run the EDHOC protocol by exchanging POST requests and related responses to a dedicated EDHOC resource at RS (see {{edhoc-exec}}).
-Once completed the EDHOC session, C and RS have agreed on a common secret key PRK\_out (see {{Section 4.1.3 of RFC9528}}), from which they establish an OSCORE Security Context (see {{edhoc-exec}}).
-After that, C and RS use the established OSCORE Security Context to protect their communications when accessing protected resources at RS, as per the access rights specified in the access token (see {{access-rights-verif}}).
+C and RS run the EDHOC protocol (see {{edhoc-exec}}), and C uploads the access token in an EAD field (see {{AT-in-EAD}}) of an EDHOC message.
+Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context (see {{oscore-security-context}}).
+OSCORE protects the communication when C accesses resources at RS, as per the access rights specified in the access token (see {{access-rights-verif}}).

-C and RS are mutually authenticated once they have successfully completed the EDHOC protocol.
-RS gets key confirmation of PRK\_out by C at the end of the successful EDHOC session.
-Conversely, C get key confirmation of PRK\_out by RS either when receiving and successfully verifying the optional EDHOC message\_4 from RS, or when successfully verifying a response from RS protected with the generated OSCORE Security Context.

-## C-to-RS: POST to /authz-info endpoint # {#c-rs}

-The access token can be uploaded to RS using CoAP {{RFC7252}} and the Authorization Information endpoint as described in {{Section 5.10.1 of RFC9200}}.

-That is, C sends a POST request to the /authz-info endpoint at RS, with the request payload containing the access token without any CBOR wrapping.
-As per {{Section 5.10.1 of RFC9200}}, the Content-Format of the POST request MUST be "application/cwt" to reflect the format of the transported access token.

-The communication between C and the /authz-info endpoint is not protected, unless there is a previously established OSCORE Security Context, for example in the case of update of access rights (see {{update-access-rights-c-rs}}).

-##  RS-to-C: 2.01 (Created) {#rs-c}

-Upon receiving an access token from C, RS MUST follow the procedures defined in {{Section 5.10.1 of RFC9200}}.
-That is, RS must verify the validity of the access token.
-RS may make an introspection request (see {{Section 5.9.1 of RFC9200}}) to validate the access token.

-If the access token is valid, RS proceeds as follows.

-RS checks whether it is already storing the authentication credential of C, AUTH_CRED_C, specified in the "cnf" claim of the access token by value or by reference.
-If not, RS retrieves AUTH_CRED_C, either using the "cnf" claim or some other trusted source.

-If RS fails to find or validate AUTH_CRED_C, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
-RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

-If, instead, the access token is valid but associated with claims that RS cannot process (e.g., an unknown scope), or if any of the expected parameters is missing (e.g., any of the mandatory parameters from AS or the identifier "session\_id"), or if any parameters received in the EDHOC_Information is unrecognized, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
-In the latter two cases, RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

-If all validations are successful, RS MUST reply to the POST request with a 2.01 (Created) response.
-The access token is stored such that it is possible to retrieve it based on "session\_id" and AUTH_CRED_C.

-When an access token becomes invalid (e.g., due to its expiration or revocation), RS MUST delete the access token and the associated OSCORE Security Context, and MUST notify C with an error response with code 4.01 (Unauthorized) for any long running request, as specified in {{Section 5.8.3 of RFC9200}}.
+A detailed example is given in {{example-with-optimization}}.

 ## Access Token in External Authorization Data {#AT-in-EAD}

-Instead of uploading the access token to the /authz-info endpoint at RS as described in {{c-rs}}, C MAY include the access token in an EDHOC External Authorization Data field (see {{Section 3.8 of RFC9528}}), see example in {{example-with-optimization}}.

-This document defines the EAD item EAD\_ACCESS\_TOKEN = (ead\_label, ead\_value), where:
+ This document defines the External Authorization Data (EAD) item  EAD\_ACCESS\_TOKEN for transporting access tokens in EDHOC.
+(EAD items are specified in {{Section 3.8 of RFC9528}}.)

+* EAD\_ACCESS\_TOKEN  = (ead\_label, ead\_value), where:

     * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}, and
     * ead\_value is a CBOR byte string equal to the value of the "access\_token" field of the access token response from AS, see {{as-c}}.

 This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A Client or Resource Server supporting the profile of ACE defined in this document MUST support this EAD item.